 Primarily designed for high-performance engines, synthetic motor oils are a product of complex chemical transformations that are performed either directly on drilled crude petroleum or using preselected molecules.
 The difference with mineral oils resides in the transformation process: synthetic oil undergoes more sophisticated modification.

-Key points on synthetic oils:
+Key points on synthetic engine oil:

 - They contain fewer impurities than mineral oils